SvenPuschmann/losung4conky/doc/README.md

 # How to
 ## Installation
-1. Extract the archive file to a temporary directory.
+1. Clone the Git repository to a local directory.
-2. As user 'root' type 'make install'.
+2. Run 'make && make dist' or 'make && make dist-zip'.
+3. Change to folder 'dist' and extract the archive file.
+Change to folder 'losung4conky'.
+4. Run 'sudo make install'.
 This will install the program files to /usr/local/bin.
 You can choose another program directory by typing 'make DEST=<program directory> install' (without arrow brackets).
-3. Configure your file .conkyrc:
+5. Configure your file .conkyrc:
    1. Add the following line to the configuration section (before the line TEXT) text_buffer_size 768
       This will tell Conky to show the whole text.
    2. Add a call of losung.pl to the TEXT section (after the line TEXT) at the desired position.
 You can find hints and templates to copy in the file conky-example-rc.
-4. Start Conky, using your regular user account.
+6. Start Conky, using your regular user account.
 If Conky was already running at step 3, the changes should apply after Conky's update interval (usually a few seconds).
 Otherwise stop Conky and restart it.

 ## Uninstallation
+1. Clone the Git repository to a local directory.
+2. Run 'make && make dist' or 'make && make dist-zip'.
+3. Change to folder 'dist' and extract the archive file.
+Change to folder 'losung4conky'.
-1. As user 'root' run 'make uninstall' from the temporary installation directory or remove the files losung.pl and losungen*.csv from the program directory manually.
+4. Run 'sudo make uninstall' from the temporary installation directory or remove the files losung.pl and losungen*.csv from the program directory manually.
-2. Undo the changes in .conkyrc.
+5. Undo the changes in .conkyrc.
-3. Start Conky.
+6. Start Conky.
 If Conky was already running at step 2, the changes should apply after Conky's update interval (usually a few seconds).
 Otherwise stop Conky and restart it.

 ## Development and test
 1. Read the current [terms of use (in German)] (https://www.losungen.de/download/nutzungsbedingungen/).